 “I can do all things with the help of God who strengthens me.”

 Our Chapel is a place of welcome and hospitality is offered to everyone.
 As school Chaplain I am involved in many areas such as: seeing students individually who may need to talk or want some help or guidance, support for staff, working with Heads of Learning, planning liturgies, assemblies, retreats, reconciliation services, working with other faith communities, providing daily prayers for the school, being involved in outside school events, organising tutor masses and whole school masses.
-Each year we offer a First Communion Program.
+When needed we offer a First Communion Program.
 Each term the whole school gets involved in supporting and raising money for charity.
 I have visited primary schools with some of our Chaplaincy Team to present assemblies.
 I have also led workshops for staff.

 I see my main focus as being available for students, staff, parents and anyone who is associated with St Edmund’s School Community.
 I try to empower staff and students in their faith and enthusiastically encourage everyone to be involved in various areas of Chaplaincy.